-Sumo provides you with tools like Welcome Mat, Click-trigger pop-ups, regular pop-ups, the ability to place opt-in forms wherever you’d want them to show up, and more.
+OptinMonster provides you with tools like lead gen opt-ins, welcome Mat, lead generation wheels, click-trigger pop-ups, regular pop-ups, the ability to place opt-in forms wherever you’d want them to show up, and more.

-Site-wide, Sumo’s tools convert at around 1.56% normally.
+Site-wide, OptinMonster will convert at around 1.56% normally, minimum.
 If you do a better job with your offers, design, timing, and how you work these tools on your site, you’d look at a slightly higher percentage.

 Make offers Now